Belmont Water Mains

 • construction noise

-• minor changes to traffic arrangements.
+• changes to traffic arrangements.

-Resident’s water supply will be maintained for the duration of the work, with an overnight outage expected during the connection process.
+Resident’s water supply will be maintained for the duration of the work, with an outage expected during the connection process.
 We will notify properties affected by this ahead of the outage.

 Thirsty for more information?